bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

 The header data of a VCF file is usually discarded, unless you add the ``--keep-header`` option.
 In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
 Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

+.. note:: By default, multiple BED annotations are printed if there are multiple alternate alleles in a variant call.
+Use the ``--do-not-split-alt-alleles`` option to preserve the alternate allele string and print only one BED element for the variant call.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
 If you do not want to sort converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.

 .. tip:: If you are sorting data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
 See ``--help`` for more details.